SandroWeber/ubii-node-master/README.md

 From a **non-admin shell** inside the **ubii-node-master folder**:

+##### Create config

+Create a copy of "config.json.template" called "config.json" and adjust settings to your needs (or keep as is).
+If you're not using web interfaces to connect to master node you probably want to set https->enabled to "false".
+Then run:

 ##### NPM dependencies

 ```
 npm install
 ```

-##### Run with default config

-Create a copy of "config.json.template" called "config.json" and adjust settings to your needs (or keep as is).
-If you're not using web interfaces to connect to master node you probably want to set https->enabled to "false".
-Then run:
+##### Runnin master node

 ```
 npm start